Vaulting: More than acrobatics on horseback

 Do vaulters have to wear helmets?

 No, because a riding helmet is a hindrance during acrobatic exercises on and around the horse.
 A helmet only limits control over the head, as well as spatial orientation.
 In addition, a helmet can be dangerous when vaulting, especially for small children: Children have a large head in relation to their body, so the helmet would exacerbate this imbalance.
 In order to make vaulting safe, children first practise on a wooden horse or only walk on a horse.
-Trotting and finally galloping are only added later as the ability grows.
+Trotting and finally galloping are only added later as the child's ability grows.

 Does vaulting also involve handling the horse?